 The next step in the career education process is closely connected with decision-making skills.
-During this part of career counselling the career aspirant arrives at a set of careers that he/she would be most comfortable with and for which his/her interests and aptitudes are best suited – these are her Career Alternatives.
+During this part of the Jiva workshop, the career aspirant arrives at a set of careers that he/she would be most comfortable with and for which his/her interests and aptitudes are best suited – these are her Career Alternatives.
 Career Alternatives are a set of two to three options that provide backup options should the first choice fail to materialise.

 Once Career Alternatives are identified, the career aspirant must begin career preparation.
 These are exercises to help the career aspirant realise his/her career alternatives.
-This would include skills for course selection, course completion, understanding the labour market, self-presentation skills, and job search skills.
-Sharing Career Alternatives with the family is vital to helping adults collaborate with the younger career aspirant.
+This includes skills for course selection, course completion, understanding the labour market, self-presentation skills, and job search skills.
+Sharing Career Alternatives with the family is vital to help adults collaborate with the younger career aspirant.
 Developing a career development plan with the family makes career preparation more effective.